healthyPlant/PhytoPipe/README.md

 `more nohup.out`

 ### PhytoPipe quick test
-After software and databases are ready, you run a quick test using the data in the test/data folder.
+After software and databases are ready, you can run a quick test using the data in the test/data folder.
 The steps can be found in [test notebook](test/quick_test.ipynb).

 # Documentation